 Except, of course, the marina was completely full and couldn’t accommodate us for a second night; they actually had two boats coming in for the same slip.
 That meant we had to leave right away and it was already noon.
 Crap.
 We asked the marina about Barnegat Bay and they told us not to bother with it because it was a very shallow inlet, suggesting we go straight to Atlantic City instead.
 But that was nearly 60 nautical miles from Manasquan, and it was already getting late into the afternoon.
 It would take us 12 hours to get to Atlantic City, which would be mean sailing in the night, in the ocean.
 This was exactly what I wanted to avoid.
 What was that recurring theme again?
 Oh yes, stress and panic.

 In another mad dash to get going, we refilled on diesel and water, overfilling our water tanks, which just pushed me right over the edge.
 I was exhausted from worrying and now we had to go on a sail that would bring winds of nearly 20 knots, in the night, into a port we’ve never been.
 This was not my idea of taking it slow, so I paused for a breakdown.
 I’m pretty sure the entire marina heard me.
 Excellent.
 Now that my fit was out of my system, we got ourselves together, did a quick pump out, and absolutely horrified the dockmaster when he saw the color of our holdings.
 No one ever enjoys dealing with the pump out, but this was a look of utter terror.
-Wow, we must have dropped some serious bombs.
-He told us it wasn’t supposed to be brown.
-What do you mean it’s not supposed to brown?
-Do you poop out rainbows or something?
 Apparently we needed to add chemicals to our holding bladder; we have one of those sacs instead of a tank, which doesn’t make it sound any more pleasant.
 We never added any chemicals to our tank because I had read chemicals destroyed the hoses, and after we spent several weekends changing all of our sanitation hoses, I definitely didn’t want to add anything that would deteriorate them.
 But I guess we got that wrong and needed to add something.
 In any case, this wasn’t the moment to deal with the lack of rainbows in our holding bladder, at that point we just needed to get to Atlantic City.